 The Estonian Presidency of the Council of the European Union, HIMSS Europe, and the European Connected Health Alliance (ECHAlliance) have announced the programme for the high-level conference ‘Health in the Digital Society and the Digital Society for Health’ (#ehealthtallinn) taking place on 16-18 October in Tallinn, Estonia.

 The eHealth Tallinn 2017 conference will offer a number of sessions, including: better access to people’s personal health data and control over its use, the cross-border free movement of health data, its use in research and development activities, as well as creating the conditions for a digital single market in the field of healthcare.
-For more information about the programme please visit the eHealth Tallinn 2017 website.

 The conference will focus on three primary tracks: